 Treatment of lactating adenomas

-Lactating adenomas are thought to arise from hormonal imbalances brought on by pregnancy and lactation.
-Following pregnancy and lactation, lactating adenomas will usually regress spontaneously, and often no additional treatment is necessary.
-But sometimes the patient is given bromocriptine or other dopamine agonist to help ‘shrink’ the size of the tumor.
-This drug, however, will suppress lactation and may have other unanticipated side effects.
-If the lactating adenoma is thought to be a serious and inconvenient health problem, it may be surgically removed.
+However, sometimes the treating physician will prescribe bromocriptine or another dopamine agonist to help ‘shrink’ the size of the tumor.
+This drug, however, will suppress lactation and may have other side effects.
+If the lactating adenoma is thought to be a serious and inconvenient health problem, surgical removal may be necessary.

 Let’s do some Q&A’s: